Confused about Contents Coverage? We are here to help!

 Think of everything that you own in your home.
 This can include:

-- Clothes and jewellery
+- Clothes and jewelry

-A good way to come up with a contents coverage limit is to keep your receipts, especially if you’re fully furnishing your home.
+An excellent way to create a contents coverage limit is to keep receipts, especially if you’re fully furnishing your home.
 Those receipts can also help you come up with a monthly average spend which can sometimes help you estimate your total limit.
-Another way to come up with the value is to complete a personal property inventory.
+Another way to determine the value is to complete a personal property inventory.